Getting started in the US server region

 If you use CircleCI with our Orb in the US region, use at least Orb version 3.0.

-If you use the Azure DevOps Extension, you select the US region when adding the SonarQube service connection to Azure Pipelines.
+If you use the Azure DevOps Extension, you select the US server region when adding the SonarQube service connection to Azure Pipelines.
 For more information, see [Configuring project for Azure Pipelines](/sonarqube-cloud/analyzing-source-code/ci-based-analysis/azure-pipelines/setting-up-project-integration.md#adding-sonarqube-service-connection).

 For all other scanners, the `sonar.region` analysis parameter determines if a project is hosted in the US region.
-This parameter defaults to the EU region.
+This parameter defaults to the EU server region.
 For more information about this parameter, see [Parameters not settable in the UI](/sonarqube-cloud/analyzing-source-code/analysis-parameters/parameters-not-settable-in-ui.md#server-connection).
 For general guidelines to set your analysis parameters, see [Configuration overview](/sonarqube-cloud/analyzing-source-code/analysis-parameters/configuration-overview.md).

 ## Connecting SonarQube for IDE to the US instance